Tyson Foods, Beyond Meat face off with new plant-based burgers

-Retail & ConsumerTyson Foods, Beyond Meat face off with new plant-based burgers

-Tyson Foods Inc (TSN.N) is launching plant-based hamburgers and sausages ahead of the summer grilling season, the company said on Monday, increasing competition for Beyond Meat (BYND.O) as it releases an updated version of its own faux burger.
+CHICAGO (Reuters) - Tyson Foods Inc is launching plant-based hamburgers and sausages ahead of the summer grilling season, the company said on Monday, increasing competition for Beyond Meat as it releases an updated version of its own faux burger.

 Purveyors of plant-based meat are seeking to boost sales as COVID-19 vaccinations encourage more people to eat at restaurants and gather for backyard cookouts and other events.